Slow Cooker Teriyaki Chicken (Paleo, AIP, Whole30, Pressure Cooker Option)

-- 3 tbsp green onion, chopped
+- 3 tbsp green onion, chopped (to serve)

 - Remove the chicken from the slow cooker and either shred with two forks, or slice with a knife (I prefer to carefully slice).
 Top with the remainder of the teriyaki sauce and chopped green onion.

 - Serve with cauliflower rice, steamed broccoli, baby bok choy, or other side dishes of your choice!

 To make in the Instant Pot, either follow the instructions and use the slow cooker function, or cook on high pressure for 15 minutes.

 All nutritional information are estimations and will vary.
 Estimations do not include optional ingredients.

 - Cuisine: asian